V.H. Apelian's Blog

 I purchased a certificate attesting my visit there.
 I still keep it as a cherished remembrance.
 It reads that on July 2, 1972, I was at Cabo da Roca-Portugal, the westernmost point in Europe "where the land ends and the sea begins" and where the spirit of faith and adventure reigns, which took the caravels of Portugal in search of new worlds for the world.” (note: a caravel is a small, fast Spanish or Portuguese sailing ship of the 15th–17th centuries)

 Little did I envision that in a few years the world I knew would turn upside down.
-Not July 2, 1972 but on July 9, 1976, I would make my most westerly travel when I ended up crossing the Atlantic Ocean on my way further west to the U.S. Civil war broke in Lebanon in 1975.
+Not July 2, 1972 but on July 9, 1976, I would make my most westerly journey when I ended up crossing the Atlantic Ocean on my way further west to the U.S. Civil war broke in Lebanon in 1975.
 The hotel my father ran was sacked and for a long time stood on the battle line between East and West Beirut.
 The work plans I had for setting up the most advanced medical diagnostic lab in Lebanon became an impossible dream in the city divided in itself along its sectarian make up.
 But, the education the Calouste Foundation had enabled me to receive qualified me for a preferential immigration visa.
 On July 9, 1976, I landed at the JFK Airport.
 The Egyptian Armenian Noubar Manougian family had sponsored me and was to receive me at the airport.
 But they were not there.
 Noubar had stayed in Hotel Lux on his way to the U.S. with his mother, and met his wife there, also from Egypt and also on her way to the U.S. They had forged a family friendship.
 But they were not there.
 My phone calls from the pay phone remained unanswered falsely letting me assume that they were on their way.
 But the wait was getting long, too long.

 Hours went by.
 I got hungry.
 I ordered a club sandwich.
 It was the first time that I ate a sandwich where the layered cold cuts were thicker than the bread that sandwiched it.
 A single slice of mortadella, with a slice of pickle in a half baguette bread, is what I was used to.
 It was also very, very expensive.
 But it was the wait that was getting agonizing and concerning.
 It turned out hey had left the country for a visit to Egypt and thus had not received my Western Union telegrams from Cyprus and then Athens.
 Communication from East Lebanon where we lived was impossible.
 It was a different era and communication was a challenge, especially from war torn Lebanon.

 Fortunately, my former pharmacy school classmate Movses Hovsepian had also sent me his phone number to contact him after getting to the U.S. We were close friends.
 A year before, the day before his departure, I had attended the family get together wishing him well.
 He was utterly surprised to hear me calling him instead from the airport.
 Fortunately, he and his wife had a last-minute change for the weekend.
 Instead of visiting relatives for overnight weekend stay, as they usually did, they were at home on that Friday evening.
 New in the country and with no GPS, it took him a few hours to get to the airport, having missed an exit or two on his way from New Jersey.
-With no cell phones to be in touch, it was another long agonizing wait and an excruciating long, long day.
+With no cell phones to be in touch, it was another long agonizing wait and an excruciating long, long, long day.

 An altogether new life awaited me in the new world…………..